The symplectic geometry of closed equilateral random walks in 3-space: Markov chain Monte Carlo for closed and confined random walks. Markov chain Monte Carlo for closed and confined random walks

 \end{proposition}

-The rest of the machinery of Section~\ref{subsec:geyer ips}, including the initial positive sequence estimator for $\sigma(f)^2$, also applies.
-As a consequence, we get a modified \textbf{Toric Symplectic Markov Chain Monte Carlo Integration} procedure adapted to unconfined, equilateral polygons.
-Note that the full symmetric group $S_n$ does not act on $\phr$ when not all $r_i$ are equal, so PTSMCMC$(\beta, \delta)$ cannot be used to sample non-equilateral polygons.
-However when many edgelengths are equal, a subgroup of the symmetric group which permutes only those edges certainly acts on $\phr$.
+The rest of the machinery of Section~\ref{subsecgeyerips}, including the initial positive sequence estimator for $\sigma(f)^2$, also applies.
+As a consequence, we get a modified \textit{Toric Symplectic Markov Chain Monte Carlo integration} procedure adapted to unconfined, equilateral polygons.
+Note that the full symmetric group $S_n$ does not act on $\widehat {\operatorname{Pol}}_3(n;\vec{r})$ when not all $r_i$ are equal, so PTSMCMC$(\beta, \delta)$ cannot be used to sample nonequilateral polygons.
+Reordering the edges of a polygon in $\widehat{\operatorname{Pol}}_3(n;\vec{r})$ by $\sigma\in S_n$ would still yield a closed polygon, but the new polygon would belong to a different space: $\widehat{\operatorname{Pol} }_3(n;\sigma\cdot\vec{r})$.
+However, when many edgelengths are equal, a subgroup of the symmetric group which permutes only those edges certainly acts on $\widehat{\operatorname{Pol}}_3(n;\vec{r})$.
 We recommend making use of this smaller set of permutations when possible.
 Permuting edges never preserves spherical confinement, so PTSMCMC$(\beta,\delta)$ is inapplicable to confined polygon sampling.

 Having defined PTSMCMC$(\beta,\delta)$ and settled on a canonical starting point (the folded, permuted regular $n$-gon) and triangulation (the spiral), it remains to decide on the best values of $\beta$ and $\delta$.
-The question is complicated by the fact that the three different types of steps -- permutations, folding steps, and moment-polytope hit-and-run steps -- take different amounts of CPU time.
+The question is complicated by the fact that the three different types of steps---permutations, folding steps and moment-polytope hit-and-run steps---take different amounts of CPU time.
 To attempt to evaluate the various possibilities fairly, we ran experiments computing the expected total curvature for 64-gons where each experiment ran for $10$ minutes of CPU time, completing between $2$ million and $15$ million steps depending on the mixture of step types.
-We measured the $95\%$ confidence IPS error bars for each run, producing the data in Figure~\ref{fig:spiral grids}, and used the size of this error bar as a measure of convergence.
+We measured the $95\%$ confidence IPS error bars for each run, producing the data in Figure~\ref{figspiralgrids}, and used the size of this error bar as a measure of convergence.